INM-6/nestrl-tutorial/README.rst

 In NEST, we create a MUSIC proxy that receives spikes (``music_event_in_proxy``).
 Here we need to specify the portname also defined in the MUSIC config to receive data ("in").
-In our example, this proxy is connected to a neuron from which we record the spike train, and we use an additional neuron to be able to record the free membrane potential.
+In our example, this proxy projects to a neuron from which we record the spike train, and an additional neuron from which we can record the free membrane potential.

 Run the example by starting the sender and receiver, and running MUSIC with the corresponding config file and an appropiate number of processes.
 After the simulations has finished you should see a plot of the spikes and the free membrane potential of the neuron receiving input from our Python script.